IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

 # rs-pointcloud-stitching guide:

-`rs-pointcloud-stitching` is a demo showing how to stitch together depth and color images from 2 devices.</br>
+`rs-pointcloud-stitching` is a demo showing how to use depth projection to combine 2 devices into a single, wide FOV, **"virtual device"**.</br>
+The application constructs a new, virtual, device based on the user specifications: FOV, resolution, orientation relative to the 2 actual devices, etc. Then it converts the original depth images into points, translates them into the virtual device's coordinate system and projects them as images.
+The results is a virtual device, oriented according to the user's specification, containing the combined information from 2 devices.

-The application assumes the calibration matrix between the devices is known and the following guide will demonstrate how to use MATLAB's calibration tool to retrieve that matrix and then feed that calibration to rs-pointcloud-stitching tool.
+The application assumes the calibration matrix between the devices is known and the following guide will demonstrate how to use MATLAB's calibration tool to retrieve that matrix and then feed that calibration to `rs-pointcloud-stitching` tool.

 ## Agenda
 -	Mounting the cameras together.
 -	Calibrating the 2 cameras:
     - Setting configuration files
-    - Gathering images using rs-pointcloud-stitching.
+    - Gathering images using `rs-pointcloud-stitching`.
     - Calculating calibration matrix using MATLAB's® "Stereo Camera Calibrator"®
     - Converting calibration matrix to rs-pointcloud-stitching's units.
--	Running rs-pointcloud-stitching
+-	Running `rs-pointcloud-stitching`
     - Setting configuration files
     - Running the app.